untool/untool/packages/core/README.md

 ### `render([...args])` (runtime only)

-This function, that you are expected to call in your applications main entry file, is essentialy a shorthand: it creates and bootstraps a core mixin container and calls its `render` method.
+This function only exists if [`@untool/webpack`](https://github.com/untool/untool/blob/master/packages/webpack/README.md) is installed and active.
+You are expected to call it in your applications main entry file and it is essentialy a shorthand: it creates and bootstraps a core mixin container and calls its `render` method.

 Whatever arguments it receives are being passed along to its container's mixins' constructors.
 For it to work, you need to register at least one mixin implementing the `render` method.
 The default render mixin is [`@untool/react`](https://github.com/untool/untool/blob/master/packages/react/README.md).